WebOfTrustInfo/verifiable-news/sketchpad.md

 There are a number of relationships possible between superseded and superseding statements and there also could be a field which semantically relates the superseded statement to the superseding statement from an extensible ontology.
 A verifiable claim could also be used to express a semantic relationship between two verifiable statements.

-## Issuance and Statement Assertion Intervals
+## Issuance Layer and Content Layer Intervals

 [https://w3c.github.io/vc-data-model/#issuer](https://w3c.github.io/vc-data-model/#issuer)